gabeklein/expressive-mvc/README.md

 <h2 id="concept-events">Events Handling</h2>

-Beyond watching for state-change, what a subscriber really cares about is events. *Updates are just one cause for an event.* Whenever a property on your state gains a new value, subscribers are notified and then act accordingly.
+Beyond watching for changes in state, what a subscriber really cares about is events. *Updates are just one source of an event.* Whenever a property on your state gains a new value, subscribers are notified and just acting accordingly.

 While usually it'll be a controller waiting to refresh a component, anything can subscribe to an event via callbacks.
-If this event *is* caused by a property update, its new value will serve as an `argument`; if synthetic however, that will be up to the dispatcher.
+If this event *is* caused by an update, the new value will be its `argument`; if synthetic however, that's be up to the dispatcher.
 <br /><br />

 <h3 id="concept-listen-event">Listening for events</h3>